EnriquePSouza/webstore-api-2018/README.md

 ```
 CREATE DATABASE, CREATE TABLES and first Data Mass for the Products Table
 ```
-After this execute all stored procedure scipts and open the application in Visual Studio Community 2017 Version 15.5.2 or above, or use Visual Studio Code Version 1.20.1 or above, and access this file to put your connection string.
+After this execute all stored procedure scripts and open the application in Visual Studio Community 2017 Version 15.5.2 or above, or use Visual Studio Code Version 1.20.1 or above, and access this file to put your connection string.
 ```
 ..\WebStore\WebStore.Api\appsettings.json